perfectyorg/perfecty-push-wp/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Sef-hosted, Open Source and powerful Push Notification server to send thousands of notifications from your own server for free!
+Sef-hosted Push Notifications using your own server for free!

 == Description ==

-Perfecty Push is an open source project that allows you to send thousands of push notifications directly from your own server.
-It also scales well, you can start from you local installation or move to a dedicated instance that you own.
+Perfecty Push is an Open Source project that allows you to send push notifications directly from your own server.
+No hidden fees, no third-party dependencies and you own your data.

 Advantages:

-- Open source and self-hosted
+- Open Source and self-hosted
-- Send thousands of notifications concurrently
-- No third party dependencies when self-hosted
+- No third-party dependencies when self-hosted
 - Offline browser notifications through [Push API](https://developer.mozilla.org/en-US/docs/Web/API/Push_API) (Safari is not supported yet)
 - You retain and own the user authorization tokens

-- Support offline browser notifications
-- Multiple installation options: self-hosted or dedicated instance
+Requirements:
+- PHP 7.1+
+- The gmp extension.

+Note: In the roadmap we plan to support to PHP 7.2+, so the gmp extension will be optional as PHP 7.2+ is enough.

 == Installation ==

 ## Perfecty Push Server installation

-You have multiple choices, feel free to use the one that best suite you:

-### Self hosted in the same server

-You need to install perfecty-push server in the same server as your wordpress site runs:

-1. Download the Push Server executable
+1. Download the plugin

-2. Make it executable
+2. Install it and activate it

-3. Run it

-The plugin will automatically detect the push server.

-### Self hosted as a separate server

-You can have a dedicated instance of the Perfecty Push server and connect it using the plugin.

-1. Install the Push server in a separate machine

-2. Ensure you have internal connectivity

-3. Configure the plugin

-The main advantage of this setup is that your website and push server don't share the same computer resources.
-When your website receives high traffic you would prefer to have a consistent page load even when you send thousands of notifications at the same time.
+3. Go to the `Perfecty Push > Dashboard` section and configure it

+4. You're ready to start sending notifications!

 == Screenshots ==